ALBruzos/ALBruzos.github.io/_pages/cv.md

 <i class="fa fa-fw fa-briefcase "></i> Work experience
 =======

-Over the decade, I have built an **international reserach career** through positions in Spain, the United Kingdom, France, and Germany, and expanded my collaboration network through visiting stays in Portugal, South Korea, Ireland, and the United States.
+Over the last decade, I have built an **international reserach career** through positions in Spain, the United Kingdom, France, and Germany, and expanded my collaboration network through visiting stays in Portugal, South Korea, Ireland, and the United States.
 {: .notice}

 > Over the past nine years, I have built an **international research career** through positions in Spain, the United Kingdom, France, and Germany, and expanded my collaboration network through visiting stays in Portugal, South Korea, Ireland, and the United States.